browserplus/borg/data/pages/docs/web_dev/example_code/05_drag_and_drop_v2.md

 DragAndDrop gives javascript a means of attaining opaque FileHandles, which can then be passed to other services, such as @{service ImageAlter}.
-A "FileHandle" is simply a javascript object which contains an opaque numeric identifier of the selected file, and a "display name" in the `BrowserPlusHandleName` property.
+A "FileHandle" is simply a javascript object which contains an opaque numeric identifier of the selected file, and a "display name" in the `name` property.
 The latter is simply the filename with path information removed, which makes it meaningful for display to the end user.